 - conducting assessments and interventions, with supervision, that promote psychological well-being.

-Core competencies include:
+Profession-wide competencies include:

-Currently, six of the ten licensed psychologists are supervising interns.
+Currently, eight of the fourteen licensed psychologists on the faculty are supervising interns.
 Our psychology staff view the role of quality supervision as paramount to intern training.
 Please review our handbook for more detailed information.
-Because of this, there are opportunities to:
+Because of this emphasis on training, there are opportunities to:

-- observe your supervisors’ work
+- Observe your supervisors’ work

-- provide co-therapy with your supervisor
+- Provide co-therapy with your supervision

-- review video recordings of sessions
+- Review video recordings of sessions

 Our interns receive a minimum of four hours of supervision per week, including a minimum of two hours of individual supervision.
 They will also have the opportunity for additional input with case presentations.
-Our psychology practicum students will provide the opportunity to supervise a graduate student.
+Our psychology practicum students will provide the opportunity for interns to supervise a graduate student.

 Our psychologists represent an eclectic mix of theoretical perspectives including:

-- family systems
+- Family systems